-Delta-8 THC products claiming to have health benefits are considered an unapproved new drugs.
-The FDA has not evaluated whether these unapproved drug products are effective, what an appropriate dose is, how they could interact with FDA-approved drugs or other products, or whether they have dangerous side effects or other safety concerns.
+Delta-8 THC products claiming to have health benefits are considered an unapproved new drug.
+The FDA has not evaluated whether these products are effective, what an appropriate dose is, how they could interact with FDA-approved drugs or other products.
+Or whether they have dangerous side effects or other safety concerns.

 Delta-8 THC is one of over 100 cannabinoids produced in the Cannabis sativa L. plant.
 Concentrated amounts of Delta-8 THC are manufactured from hemp-derived Cannabidiol (CBD) and have psychoactive and intoxicating effects.

-Products containing Delta-8 are available in varying forms, including but not limited to candy, cookies, breakfast cereal, chocolate, gummies, vape cartridges (carts), dabs, shatter, and smokable hemp sprayed with Delta-8-THC extract, distillate, tinctures, and infused beverages.
+Products containing Delta-8 are available in candy, cookies, breakfast cereal, chocolate, gummies, vape cartridges (carts), dabs, and shatter.
+There is also smokable hemp sprayed with Delta-8-THC extract, distillate, tinctures, and infused beverages.

 The warning letters address the illegal marketing of unapproved Delta-8 THC products as producing health benefits.

-The letters also cite violations related to drug misbranding where products lack dosage instructions and the addition of Delta-8 THC in foods, such as gummies, chocolate, caramels, chewing gum, and peanut brittle.
+The letters also cite violations related to drug misbranding.
+Products lack dosage instructions and the addition of Delta-8 THC in foods, such as gummies, chocolate, caramels, chewing gum, and peanut brittle.

 “The FDA is very concerned about the growing popularity of Delta-8 THC products being sold online and in stores nationwide.
 These products often include claims that they treat or alleviate the side effects related to a wide variety of diseases or medical disorders, such as cancer, multiple sclerosis, chronic pain, nausea, and anxiety,” said FDA Principal Deputy Commissioner Janet Woodcock.